nmdp-bioinformatics/miring-validator/README.md

 This is a REST service that validates an HML file according to a MIRING checklist, and returns a XML report specifying any encountered MIRING infractions.

+You can import this project into eclipse (Import as a Maven Project), or use the text editor of your choice.
+I recommend you use java 1.8 and MAVEN to build.

 Build MiringValidator.war file using MAVEN:
 $ mvn clean install